-Applicants are considered to have repayment ability if their proposed monthly housing expense does not exceed 34 percent of their repayment income.
-Monthly housing expenses include:
+Applicants are considered to have repayment ability if their proposed monthly housing expense does not exceed 29 percent of their repayment income.
+Monthly housing expenses include but are not limited to include:

-- First Mortgage (P&I);

-- Subordinate Lien(s);

-- Homeowner's Insurance;

-- Supplemental Property Insurance;

-- Property Taxes;

-- Mortgage Insurance (First year annual fee monthly amount);

-- Association/Project Dues (Condo, Co-Op, PUD); and

-- Other.
+- Principal and interest payment on the mortgage; First Mortgage (P&I); - Hazard insurance premiums, whether escrowed or notSubordinate Lien(s); - Real estate taxes, whether escrowed or not Homeowner's Insurance; - Monthly escrow required for annual feeSupplemental Property Insurance; - Homeowners' association dues and regular assessments Property Taxes; - Flood insurance premiums, whether escrowed or not Mortgage Insurance (First Year annual fee monthly amount); and - • - Association/Project Dues (Condo, Co-Op, PUD); and - Special assessmentsOther.